 Learn more about incorporating in Delaware.

-- Nevada has no state corporate income tax and imposes no fees on corporate shares.
+- Nevada has no state corporate income tax and no taxes on corporate shares.

 Learn more about incorporating in Nevada.

-Another factor to consider is whether you will need to register to transact business in another state (foreign qualify your company).
-Corporations and LLCs are considered "foreign" in every state other than their state of incorporation:
+Corporations and LLCs are considered "foreign" in every state other than their state of incorporation or formation:

 - Foreign qualification registers a company to do business in a state other than the state of incorporation (the home state).

-- Corporations and LLCs incorporated in Delaware or Nevada often need to foreign qualify in their home state, since they have a physical location and employees there.
+- LLCs and corporations formed in Delaware, Nevada, Wyoming, or any other state often need to foreign qualify in their home state since they have a physical location and employees in the home state.

-- If you are considering Delaware or Nevada as your state of incorporation, factor in the initial and ongoing costs imposed on corporations and LLCs, plus foreign qualification costs and ongoing fees in any other state(s) where you are transacting business.
+- If you are considering Delaware, Nevada, or Wyoming as your state of incorporation, factor in the initial and ongoing costs and requirements imposed on LLCs and corporations — such as maintaining a registered agent in every state you do business.
+Also factor in foreign qualification costs, compliance obligations, and ongoing fees in any other state(s) where you are transacting business.